 Aflibercept injection is also used to treat macular edema after retinal vein occlusion.
 It is also used to treat diabetic macular edema (DME) and diabetic retinopathy in patients with DME.
 Macular edema is swelling in the back of the eye and may cause vision loss.
 Retinal vein occlusion is a blockage of a blood vessel in the eye.
 Swelling can occur when the blood vessel is blocked.

-aflibercept is to be administered only by or under the direct supervision of your doctor.
+aflibercept is to be given only by or under the direct supervision of your doctor.

 Before using aflibercept